-Fort Gansevoort's exhibition will showcase fifteen quilts by Wells, including very early examples alongside such recent quilts such as The Gees Bend Way (2022), which pays homage to her artistic predecessors.
+Fort Gansevoort will showcase fifteen quilts by Wells including very early examples of her work along with more recent quilts such as The Gees Bend Way (2022) which pays honor to her artistic predecessors.
 Exemplifying Wells' early foray in quilt making, Lone Star (1987) takes the form of a traditional pieced quilt.
 Its design is based on a photograph of a quilt that appeared in the local Tuscaloosa newspaper and which Wells' husband challenged her to copy.
 Although the precision of Lone Star is atypical of Wells' signature aesthetic, this object demonstrates her ability to meticulously cut and assemble a uniform pieced quilt-a ridged style she soon thereafter deliberately disavowed in favor of her own approach.
 The patriotic color pallet Wells chose for Lone Star foreshadows the political direction her narrative "story quilts" would take.

-In the same year, Wells created Round Quilt (1987), in which she liberated the traditional square or rectangular patchwork quilt by translating that archetype into an irregular circular composition.
-Round Quilt exemplifies heritage techniques typical of African American "crazy quilts" but showcases Wells' vision and prerogatives in its determined departure from the expected.
+In the same year, Wells created Round Quilt (1987), in which the artist liberated the traditional square format patchwork quilt, translating the archetype into an irregular circular composition.
+This quilt exemplifies heritage techniques typical of African American "crazy quilts," but showcases Wells' vision and prerogatives in its determined departure from the expected.
 As the artist proudly exalted, "Let's see: Is it crooked?
 Is it not level?
 That would indicate that it's really mine."